FAQs

 How prevalent is mental illness among those experiencing homelessness?

-During Connecticut's Point in Time Count of those experiencing homelessness on January 26, 2021, 354 people interviewed reported having a mental illness.
+During Connecticut's Point in Time Count of those experiencing homelessness in January 25, 2022, 542 people interviewed reported having a mental illness.

 What role does substance abuse play in those who are experiencing homelessness?